NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
     - Given more float
     - Super cancellable
-- 4A DEF window starts frame 9 and ends frame 29 (animation ends frame 47)
+- 4A DEF from frames 8-35, animation ends frame 52
 - Act4A now goes into RA
 - 8B lifts on block
 - 8B(B) has more lift